git996/UC-IOT-Dashboard/README.md

 # UC-IOT-Dashboard
-Data Visualization  UC IOT Project Dashboard
+My attempt at a dashboard for the UC IOT project